PsiLotY/greenhouse/README.md

 python ./client/receiver.py
 python ./client/publisher.py
 ```
 The `publisher.py` file will read the sensors of a device and sends the data to the cloud.
-To debug you can enable the `button_mode` by to pressing the buttons.
-Now predefined test data instead of sensor data will be sent to the cloud.
+To enter the debug mode you can change the `button_mode` value to True.
+Now it is possible to send predefined test data instead of sensor data by pressing the iotee buttons to the cloud.
 The `receiver.py` code uses the data it receives to trigger various actions on a device.

 ## Additional Notes